 - Neurodevelopmental Consequences: ADHD can lead to challenges in academic, social, and emotional domains, increasing the risk of neurodevelopmental disorders.

-- Management Strategies: Effective management involves behavioural interventions and, in some cases, medication to help children manage their symptoms and improve their quality of life.
+- Management Strategies: Effective management follows guidance from NICE and typically involves behavioural interventions as a first-line approach.
+In some cases, medication may be prescribed under specialist supervision to support children in managing their symptoms and improving their quality of life.

 Other Developmental Disorders to Consider, Including Cerebral Palsy